mikf/gallery-dl/README.rst

 =============

 Configuration files for *gallery-dl* use a JSON-based file format.
-For a (more or less) complete example, see gallery-dl.conf_.
+For a (more or less) complete example of a configuration file, see gallery-dl.conf_.
+A list of all available configuration options and their descriptions can be found in configuration.rst_.

 *gallery-dl* searches for configuration files in the following paths: